-Throwback LI prom photos: Spot your sweetheart!
+Throwback LI prom photos: Spot your BFF!

 Long Island proms of the past

-Dust off your ruffled tuxedo shirt or that hot pink satin dress with the puffy sleeves.
+Dust off that ruffled tuxedo shirt or the hot pink satin dress with the puffy sleeves.
 It's time to travel back in time to attend Long Island proms of the past.
-Explore the eccentric fashion, some unusual themes and the nostalgic moments from local high school proms.
+Explore the fashion of the time, unusual themes and the nostalgic moments from local high school proms.
 Do you spot a picture of yourself here or wish to share your own vintage LI prom photos?
 Email rachel.weiss@newsday.com.

 Comments